thegworld/gtx-browser/tools/rust/README.md

 bindgen and crubit to use.

-The `*_upload_clang` and `*_upload_rust` trybots are used to build Clang and Rust respectively from the revisions specified in the Chromium source tree.
+The `*_upload_clang` and `*_upload_rust` trybots are used to build Clang and Rust respectively from the revisions specified in the GTx Browser source tree.
 These are uploaded to a storage bucket when the build succeeds.
 After being copied from staging to production by a developer (see [cs/copy_staging_to_prod_and_goma.sh](